digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 which are supported using the :ref:`DayCountConventionEnum <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`.

-For example, consider the schedule with a short initial stub in the previous section.
-Assume we want to use the ``Act360`` day count convention:
+Consider the schedule with a short initial stub in the previous section.
+The following example uses the ``Act360`` day count convention:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/DayCount.daml
   :language: daml